risaddex/next-chakra-blog/README.md

 # personal-blog-template
-An try of enhance UX/UI design abilities
+A try of enhance UX/UI design abilities